HeeGyeong/ComposeSample/domain/src/main/java/com/example/domain/DomainREADMD.md

     }
     ```

-  - `MovieResponse`: 영화 목록을 포함하는 응답 데이터 클래스입니다.
+  - `MovieResponse`: A data class that contains a list of movies.

     ```kotlin
     package com.example.domain.model